ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 ![Stairstep extra resource on marketplace](assets/extra-resources/stairstep-tagged.png)

-In order to correctly configure such kind of extra-resources it's required to specify **contiguous** and **non-overlapping** quantities, having **min=max**.
+More information about how to configure such kind of extra-resources are availble below.

-For example, regarding the example on the screenshot above:
-- BASIC PACKAGE:
-  - tag: "pack-bas"
-  - min=max=1
-- ADVANCED PACKAGE:
-  - tag: "pack-adv"
-  - min=max=2
-- ENTERPRISE PACKAGE:
-  - tag: "pack-ent"
-  - min=max=3

-(quantities are *irrelevant*, but they're still required to be specified)

 ## Create an Extra Resource